haxtheweb/edtechjoker/draft-outline.md

 - Where do I get an image from (at random)?
 - How do I make the button?
 - We only have 1 image, how do we get another there?

+## Remediation
+- Swap codepens / audit the codepen of your partner.
+Look for the following and anything else you don’t understand
+- Clean up your current card CSS so that media queries work
+- Use border and background-color to visually make your card look like a card
+- class="tihng" NOT class   =   "thing"
+- Drop usage of id=”whatever” unless for card or button
+- Usage of padding and margin that’s either base 8 or base 16
+- Remove `<br> <center> <b> <body> <head>` and any other tags discussed that have no purpose of other parallels
+- Replace all inline styles with CSS class / selector
+- Replace all tag specific CSS selectors with classes
+- Make another “card” so that 2 live on the screen side by side

 ## Homework
 - Create a button outside of your design in your codepen which when clicked makes a duplicate of your card